 Featuring the Formula for Success Curing Method

-There is nothing like the taste of homemade Canadian Bacon.
-Follow the recipe for the Dizzy Pig Spin on Canadian Bacon and then sit back, eat and enjoy!
+There is nothing like the taste of homemade bacon.
+Follow the Canadian Bacon recipe for the Dizzy Pig Spin and then sit back, eat and enjoy!

 - Center cut boneless pork loin, cut into three or four 8-10” pieces if whole (the whole boneless loin roast generally runs 7-8 lbs average and is close to 3 feet in length.
 Available at Costco, Sam’s etc)

 - Water to cover pieces of loin completely and snuggly in a non-reactive brining vessel (such as food grade pail or small cooler)

 - Salt or Morton’s Tender Quick at 3% of project weight